 - When the internal temperature of the cake reaches 210 degrees Fahrenheit.
 When in doubt, you can always use an instant-read thermometer.
 The cake is done baking when the temperature in the middles reaches 210 degrees.

-- Prepare the cake – wet ingredients: In a large mixing bowl with a handheld mixer, or the bowl of a stand mixer fitted with the whisk attachment, combine the sugars, oil and eggs.
-Beat on medium speed until light in color and well incorporated, about 2 minutes.
-Add in the buttermilk and vanilla.
-Beat until combined.
-Add the dry ingredients to the wet ingredients.
-Stir until JUST combined.
-Very gently fold in the chocolate chips.
+- Wet ingredients: In a large bowl with a handheld mixer, or the bowl of a stand mixer fitted with the whisk attachment, combine the sugars, oil and eggs.
+Beat on medium speed until light in color.
+Next, add in the buttermilk and vanilla, and beat until combined.

-Storing chocolate breakfast cake
+Storing chocolate coffee cake recipes

 How to store chocolate and coffee cake?